pedrocwb/ml-models-api/README.md

 - Message queue

 ## Future Improvements
-- Monitoring and alerting with Prometheus and Grafana
+- Monitoring and Alerting: Integration of Prometheus and Grafana for monitoring the system's performance and setting up alerts for potential issues.
-- Integration of a model registry
+- Model Registry: Incorporation of a model registry to manage and track different versions of machine learning models.
-- Implementation of a CI/CD pipeline
+- CI/CD Pipeline: Implementation of a Continuous Integration and Continuous Deployment (CI/CD) pipeline for smooth development and deployment of updates.
-- Improve code sharing between models
+- Code Sharing: Enhance code sharing between models, making it easier to develop and maintain multiple models in the system.

 ## Instructions